-When preparing the consolidated financial statements, unrealised gains and losses resulting from intra-group transactions are derecognised, as are the entries giving rise to payables and receivables, and costs and revenues between the companies included in the basis of consolidation.
+viii.
+Transactions derecognised during the consolidation process When preparing the consolidated financial statements, unrealised gains and losses resulting from intra-group transactions are derecognised, as are the entries giving rise to payables and receivables, and costs and revenues between the companies included in the basis of consolidation.

 Unrealised gains and losses generated on transactions with associated companies or joint ventures are derecognised to the extent of the Group's percentage interest in those companies.

 Dividends collected from consolidated companies are derecognised.

-Figures expressed in currencies other than the accounting currency (Euro) are converted as follows:
+ix.
+Currency conversion criteria and exchange rates applied to the financial statements Figures expressed in currencies other than the accounting currency (Euro) are converted as follows: